-Despite the threat of Covid-19, the Town of Manchester and its sub-recipients have incorporated safety precautions and adapted to ever-changing guidance to enable continued public input and provision of projects to benefit the town's low- and moderate-income residents.
+Given the ongoing threat of Covid-19, the Town of Manchester has incorporated safety precautions and adapted to ever-changing guidance to enable continued public input and provision of projects to benefit the town's low- and moderate-income residents.
+Participation in public meetings has increased with the incorporation of a virtual option so an online option continued to be offered while preparing this Action Plan.